 B. Start with a health and fitness course

 One of the best ways to promote individual health is by having your employees participate in health awareness sessions and exercise-related competencies.
-To reward their efforts announce the winner if you are conducting competitions and motivate others to participate in such get-togethers, to promote health and fitness amongst your employees.
+To reward their efforts, announce the winner if you are conducting competitions and motivate others to participate in such get-togethers to promote health and fitness amongst your employees.

-2. Sponsor Events for your Employees
+2. Sponsor events for your employee

 People often stress when they have a lot of work and deadlines to meet.
 To help your employees lower their stress levels, you should organize social meetings and promote the satisfaction of your employees in general.

-3. No Dress Code!
+3. No dress code!

 A study conducted by QuestionPro revealed that organizations that do not follow strict dress codes have happier employees.
-A whopping 94% employees said they were a lot happier with no dress code policy at work.
+A whopping 94% of employees said they were happier with no dress code policy at work.

-Not taking actions based on the result will not only decrease the response rates of the deployed surveys, but it will also create a negative impression of your surveys.
+Not taking action based on the result will decrease the response rates of the deployed surveys and create a negative impression of your surveys.
 You don’t need to bombard your employees with a 20-question survey.

 “Considering your overall experience with our organization, on a scale from 0-10, how likely are you to recommend this organization to your family and friends?”

-5. Involve your Employees in Organizational Decisions and Policies
+5. Involve your employees in organizational decisions and policies

-Another good example of benefits for employees is to involve them in the policies and decision making within the organization.
-A weekly meeting is a good start to keeping your employees aligned with what is going on in the organization, what are the developments or changes the organization is aiming to achieve and what role employees are bound to play in it.
+Another good example of employee benefits is involving them in the policies and decision-making within the organization.
+A weekly meeting is a good start to keeping your employees aligned with what is going on in the organization, what developments or changes the organization aims to achieve, and what role employees are bound to play in it.

-6. Promote Effective Communication
+6. Promote effective communication

 Create a work culture that promotes effective communication.
 As Dale Carnegie says, “Communication is a dialogue, not a monologue.”
-Communicate with a reason with your employees and the reason should be to keep them updated with all that is happening in the organization.
+Communicate a reason with your employees, and the reason should be to keep them updated with all that is happening in the organization.

-7. Motivate your Employees
+7. Motivate your Employee

-To avoid such a sudden downfall make sure to keep your employees motivated and enthusiastic towards their work, don’t let employees lose interest in their work, make sure you know their needs and implement immediately any changes that might positively affect their performance.
+To avoid such a sudden downfall, keep your employees motivated and enthusiastic, don’t let them lose interest in their work, make sure you know their needs, and immediately implement any changes that might positively affect their performance.

-8. Labor Autonomy
+8. Labor autonomy

-Share goals, strategies, and plans and make your employees own their tasks.
+Share goals, strategies, and plans, and make your employees own their tasks.
 Give them the freedom to think out of the box and create an environment that significantly reduces boredom in the workplace.
 Committed employees always work harder and keep things moving.
 Appreciate their levels of commitment.